CloudM-Migrate/documentation/Endpoint-Configuration-Guides/PSTArchive.md

 ---

-This guide will show how to configure Office 365 as a source endpoint.
+This guide will show how to configure a PST Archive as a source endpoint.

 For PST Archive this is defined by the following requirements: